-This is best suited when the API and client applications are being developed concurrently.
-Use Proxyman when the client applications can efficiently use the deployed API endpoints on the staging or production server but need small and incremental response interceptions for in-development API endpoints via breakpoints or local file mapping.
+Proxyman is best suited when the API and client applications are being developed concurrently.
+It is particularly useful when the client applications can efficiently use the deployed API endpoints on the Staging or Production server but only need small and incremental response interceptions for in-development API endpoints.
+To accomplish this, it offers convenient features such as breakpoints or local file mapping.

 - Breakpoint: A handy tool to help developers to edit the content of the request and response on the fly.